Morton’s Neuroma Revisited

 Worse in confining shoes, better in sandals or barefoot.

-There can be a sensation of actual, perceptible numbness between the two affected toe which border the neuroma.
+There can be a sensation of actual, perceptible numbness between the two affected toes that border the neuroma.
 This sensation or finding by your doc is extremely variable and unreliable.
-It’s presence or absence really means nothing.
-I ignore it basically except to support my other findings.
+Its presence or absence really means nothing.
+I basically ignore it, except to support my other findings.

 Mulder’s click is a useless finding.
 It’s absence means nothing.
-While I do dismiss it, a Mulder’s click may be supportive if when performed it exactly recreates your pain.
+While I do dismiss it, a Mulder’s click may be supportive if, when performed, it pretty much recreates your pain exactly.

 3rd web...85-90%, 2nd web 10-15%, 1st or 4th web.......not.

-These are two things that get my attention and often have meaning, but only supportive with other findings and history:
+These are two experiences that get my attention and often have meaning, but only supportive with other findings and history:

 feeling of folded sock bottom of foot